Original Saltwater Fly Patterns

 Cottontail (2022)

 The effectiveness of rabbit fur in creating the illusion of life in a fly drove me to develop a false albacore (and bonito) pattern that’s designed around that crazy-effective natural material.
 My own Blitz Buster and Captain Jaime Boyle’s well-known Bonito Bunny are examples of the potency this magic material brings to a baitfish imitation.
 I had also had great success with small, sparse Deceivers for albies, so the idea of simply swapping out the feathers with a short white Zonker strip was the logical next step.
 The collar became more of a “vail” that encloses the front part of the Zonker, thus providing foul protection, while leaving that beautiful tail free to exude life, especially with the super slow retrieves I favor for false albacore (which include pauses).
 The collar was entirely white bucktail in early versions of this fly, but I soon modified it to chartreuse on the top, fading to white for the under-collar, so as to leverage off the power of chartreuse as a strike “trigger” in saltwater flies – it works.
 Now, the flash . . . albacore are powerfully seduced by the flash material in a pattern and nearly every great albie fly leans on this phenomenon.
 I really like delicate Flashabou for the great action it provides – a mix of pearl and silver seems to perform consistently well and I always include more pearl than silver (about 2/3 of it).
 So here’s a cool little feature in this pattern – instead of draping the flash all around that beautiful bunny tail, which might inhibit some action, if not lead to fouls, I opted for a method often seen in tarpon flies.
 When I first began fishing for them in the Florida Keys, I relied entirely on my guide for flies and leaders (and still do to a great extent – it’s just smart).
 His flies included some flash material, but it was rolled into these patterns like I had never seen – fastened in a clump-like fashion right at the butt of the fly, nestled within the feathers.
 So there was a flash feature that would be right in the tarpon’s nose and never be a foul risk – brilliant.
 There were probably 15 – 20 strands of flash and they weren’t chopped off straight like a “squared away” military haircut, the cut was feathered to allow this short burst of flash to effectively flicker . . . again, right in the tarpon’s face.
 With this concept in mind and knowing that albacore are often drawn to a fly from below, I simply utilized this tarpon fly trick by attaching a short cluster of flash over the bend of the hook, immediately underneath the Zonker Strip attachment.
-The combination of these ideas resulted in a small and extremely effective false albacore fly – the Cottontail – a pattern that’s part bunny fly, part Deceiver, part tarpon fly, and that’s also very easy to tie!
+The combination of these ideas resulted in a small and extremely effective false albacore fly – the Cottontail – a pattern that’s part bunny fly, part Deceiver, part tarpon fly, and one that’s very easy to tie!

 HOOK: Daiichi 2546 or TMC 811S, size 2